Karthikeyan564/h264_bachelor_thesis/README.md

-# Bachelor's thesis(minor project) An Implementation of H.264 Video Codec
+# Bachelor's thesis: An Implementation of H.264 Video Codec

 Note: This is just a minor project carrying 3 credits.
 Kindly wait for our update on our major Bachelor's thesis.<br><br>